nuejs/www/docs2/tutorials/build-a-simple-spa.md

   class: tall

-We could also implement alternate designs, like `theme/brutalist` and update the `globals` option accordingly.
-Just to experience the beauty in semantic HTML.
+We could also implement alternate designs, like `theme/brutalist`, and update the `globals` option accordingly.
+Just to experience the beauty of semantic HTML.

 ## Build for production
-Lets build a production distributable with minified/bundled JS and CSS:
+Let's build a production distributable with minified/bundled JS and CSS:

 [media]
   small: /img/spa-build.png